-As a tennis coach I’ve tried to implement in my lessons a good balance between the right amount of technical information and always make room for the fun activities.
+As a tennis coach, I’ve tried to implement in my lessons a good balance between the right amount of technical information and fun activities.

-Following is a list of “some” of my students’ favourite tennis drills and games that add variety and enjoyment to learning tennis:
+Following is a list of “some” of my students’ favorite tennis drills and games that add variety and enjoyment to learning tennis:

-– Fifty (video) is an excellent drill that promotes ground-strokes consistency.
+– Fifty (video) is an excellent drill that promotes groundstroke consistency.
 It can be done by two players who just learned how to keep a basic rally.
 The two rally while counting how many times the ball travels over the net.
-The winner will get a number of points equal to the number or times the ball passed over the net.
-They continue and add the numbers until one of the players reaches fifty.
+The winner will get a number of points equal to the number of times the ball passed over the net.
+They continue to add the numbers until one of the players reaches fifty.
 I personally like it because it improves the players’ ground-strokes consistency while enjoying a friendly competition.

-– You vs Basket (video) is another fun drill that pretty much teaches a player how to play a regular match except that he will not compete against a player; someone will feed balls to him.
-The feeder will ask the player to return a certain number of balls to get a point (e.g. for five balls in, the player receives 15 – 0; failing to do that would result in 0 – 15).
-Playing this game is good not only for learning how to keep score (beginners) but also to improve ground-strokes (rally) under pressure.
+– You vs Basket (video) is another fun drill that pretty much teaches a player how to play a regular match except that they will not compete against a player; someone will feed balls to them.
+The feeder will ask the player to return a certain number of balls to get a point (e.g. for five balls in, the player receives 15-0; failing to do that would result in 0 – 15).
+Playing this game is good not only for learning how to keep score (beginners) but also to improve groundstrokes (rally) under pressure.

-– Game Over (video) is a great way to stay in shape while practicing forehand and backhand ground-strokes.
+– Game Over (video) is a great way to stay in shape while practicing forehand and backhand groundstrokes.
 A feeder will send balls side to side for a player who practices this drill from the baseline.
-The feeding continues until the player gets exhausted chasing the balls side to side or until she says “game over!”.
-Excellent for all level players.
+The feeding continues until the player gets exhausted chasing the balls side to side or until they say “game over!”.
+Excellent for all-level players.

-– Bounce It (video) is one of my favourite games to introduce to beginning players even from their first lesson.
-It develops great hand-eye coordination, good exercise and lots of fun.
+– Bounce It (video) is one of my favorite games to introduce to beginning players, even from their first lesson.
+It develops great hand-eye coordination, good exercise, and lots of fun.
 Players get comfortable controlling the ball and racquet.
-In short, there are two or more players opposite sides and they will pass the ball over the net avoiding to have the ball roll on their side.
-If the ball rolls on their court the opponent receives a point.
-While the ball is in their court the players can bounce the ball on the racquet or down, then, whenever ready, to hit it over the net.
+In short, there are two or more players on opposite sides that will pass the ball over the net avoiding having the ball roll on their side.
+If the ball rolls on their court, the opponent receives a point.
+While the ball is in their court the players can bounce the ball on the racquet or down, then, whenever ready, hit it over the net.
 Touching the ball by hand is not allowed; only racquet.

 – Plus 20 (video) is another rally game that beginning players would enjoy.
 This must be played against a more experienced tennis partner.
-The beginning player is required to rally with his partner; for every ball hit over the net and inside the singles court he will receive +1 point until he reaches +20.
-But if a mistake is made (hits the net or out) the player loses two points (-2).
+The beginning player is required to rally with their partner; for every ball hit over the net and inside the singles court they will receive +1 point until they reach +20.
+But, if a mistake is made (hits the net or out), the player loses two points (-2).
 It is a good drill/game to improve ground-strokes consistency under a little bit of pressure.

-These are just some of the fun drills and games beginning players can enjoy but there are many more which you can discover looking through the WebTennis24’s coaches section.
+These are just some of the fun drills and games beginning players can enjoy, but there are many more that you can discover by looking through the WebTennis24’s coaches section.

 Enjoy learning tennis!

-This the part 3 of “If I could write about 1 thing to make your tennis better, what would it be?” (see part 1 and part 2)
+This is part three of “If I could write about 1 thing to make your tennis better, what would it be?” (see part 1 and part 2)

 76. “best backhand return from the deuce court to avoid the net man poaching.” (in doubles) – Hitting inside-out backhands from the deuce side to avoid the net player is a tough task indeed.
 Have you tried to hit the backhands hard at the net player?
-If you do that he/she might not want to poach knowing that the ball will come in her direction next time.
-Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that he/she gets ready to react to the opposing net player’s reply.
-If you have a weak backhand you could consider lobbing your return of serve.
-Overall, communicating with your partner in regard to your return intention is key in doubles so that he/she knows what to expect also.
+If you do that, they might not want to poach, knowing that the ball will come in their direction next time.
+Just make sure you let your net partner know that you’ll hit the backhand return at the net player so that they get ready to react to the opposing net player’s reply.
+If you have a weak backhand, you could consider lobbing your return of serve.
+Overall, communicating with your partner in regard to your return intention is key in doubles so that they also know what to expect.